Planar Graphs of Girth at least Five are Square $(\Delta + 2)$-Choosable: Introduction

 Theorem~\ref{th:main} is also optimal in another sense.
 But before we can explain it, we must introduce a more refined measure of a graph's sparsity: its maximum average degree.
 The average degree of a graph $G$, denoted $\ad(G)$, is $\frac{\sum_{v \in V}d(v)}{|V|}=\frac{2|E|}{|V|}$.
 The \emph{maximum average degree} of $G$, denoted $\mad(G)$, is the maximum of $\ad(H)$ over every subgraph $H$ of $G$.
 For planar graphs, Euler's formula links girth and maximum average degree.

 \begin{lemma}[Folklore] For every planar graph $G$, $(\mad(G)-2)(g(G)-2)<4$. \end{lemma}

 Note that every planar graph $G$ with $g(G)\geq 7$ satisfies $\mad(G)< \frac{14}5$.
 It was proved~\cite{blp14YEUJC} that Conjecture~\ref{conjecture1} is true not only for planar graphs with $g \geq 7$, but also for all graphs with $\mad < \frac{14}5$ (in fact even for all graphs with $\mad < 3- \epsilon$, for any fixed $\epsilon>0$).
-Similarly, every planar graph $G$ with $g(G)\geq 6$ satisfies $\mad(G)< 3$.
-The theorem of Borodin and Ivanova~\cite{BorodinI09girth6} for planar graphs with $g(G)\geq 6$ was also strengthened in that setting: every graph $G$ with $\mad(G) <3$ and $\Delta(G) \geq 17$ satisfies $\chi^2_\ell(G) \leq \Delta(G)+2$~\cite{blp13DM}.
+The theorem mentioned above of Borodin and Ivanova~\cite{BorodinI09girth6} for planar graphs with girth at least 6 was strengthened~\cite{blp13DM} in the setting of maximum average degree: every graph $G$ with $\mad(G) <3$ and $\Delta(G) \geq 17$ satisfies $\chi^2_\ell(G) \leq \Delta(G)+2$.
 These results suggested that perhaps sparsity was the single decisive characteristic when square list coloring planar graphs of high girth.
 However, as we show below, Theorem~\ref{th:main} cannot be strengthened to require only $\mad(G)<\frac{10}3$ (rather than planar, with girth 5).